ngcdi-cam/run_containers/README.md

 ## Getting Started

 ```
-$ run_containers.py -c configs/examples/1-basic.yaml
+$ run_containers.py configs/examples/1-basic.yaml
 ```

+Please note the original `-c` option has been deprecated.
+Please remove `-c` from the argument list.

 ## Writing Your Own Configuration files

 See `configs/examples` for a walkthrough.

-## Notes

-In `constants` section of the config prepend `^` to the constant name to disable expression evaluation (for example in case of using a common rule as the constant)

 ## Contributors